Western American Art: History

 As the twentieth century came with the development in cities and industries, the western area of the U.S. faced comprehensive changes.
-The cowboys and buffalo had disappeared, and the open range vanished as well.
-The modern lifestyle was introduced to this area.
+The cowboys and buffalo disappeared, and the open range vanished as well.
+A more modern lifestyle was introduced to this area.
 Therefore, the subjects brought up by artists of the period were to recall the "Wild West".
 Thomas Moran, the painter of western vistas, created the last panoramic canvas of the region, Shoshone Falls on the Snake River.
-This painting expresses the will of protecting western natural resources; however, after Moran visited this fall, a project for irrigation ruined the river.
-With the influence of industrial development, the artistic works in early 20th century inheritd the features of the old century.
-Nevertheless, the arising of modernism and promoted the changes in the Western American Art.
+This painting expresses the will of protecting western natural resources; however, after Moran visited the falls, a project for irrigation had ruined the river.
+With the influence of industrial development, the artistic works in early 20th century inherited the features of the old century.
+Consequently, the rise of modernism promoted the changes in the Western American Art.

-With the election of president Warren G. Harding and the ending of the Great Depression, the western U.S. rapidly developed during the 1920s.
+With the election of president Warren G. Harding and the ending of the Depression of 1876, the western U.S. rapidly developed during the 1920s.
 Modernism started to spread elsewhere, but there were more traditional depictions dominating Western art.
-The art colonies in California and New Mexico provided artists a place to further explore the western American.
-Maynard Dixon, American painter, changed to easel paintings of Indians and landscapes rendered in a nearly cubist/realist style from illustrations of the Old West.
-Paintings focusing on nature and animal are another way in which artists demonstrate the wild West.
-Carl Rungius, who was a nature and animal plein-air painter, is a typical example for this, and he continued recording the western wild life over decades/.
-Sculptors also recorded the western America in a unique way with views of the Old West to create sculptures of animals, cowboys, Indians, and frontiersmen.
+The art colonies in California and New Mexico provided artists a place to explore further western American life.
+Maynard Dixon, an American painter, changed to easel paintings of Indians and landscapes rendered in a nearly realist style from illustrations of the Old West.
+Paintings focusing on nature and animal were another way in which artists portrayed the wild West.
+Carl Rungius, who was a nature and animal plein-air painter, is a typical example of this, and he continued recording western life over several decades/.
+Sculptors also recorded western America in a unique way with views of the Old West to create sculptures of animals, cowboys, Indians, and frontiersmen.
 At the end of 1920s, the tendency toward portrayals of Indians and romanticized views of their customs declined, as interest in avant-garde topics ideas increased.
-In the 1930s, the stock market crash affected the Americans negatively and inevitably influenced the style of artists during that dark period.
+In the 1930s, the stock market crash affected Americans negatively and inevitably influenced the style of artists during that dark period.